 - Raises money for scholarship funds

-The Ethnic Minority Affairs Commission seeks to foster open and ongoing discussion on the most important matters that affect minority educators and minority students in the USA.
+The Ethnically Diverse Educators Commission seeks to foster open and ongoing discussion on the most important matters that affect minority educators and minority students in the USA.
 Some of these issues are: Diversity in Schools, Achievement Gap, English Language Learners, Dropout Crisis Among Ethnic-Minorities, Effects of Poverty in Education.

 We invite you to work with us by contributing your thoughts and ideas about the many issues affecting minorities in education.